 This year's project includes the following components:

->Wind-Erosion Control Measures - Natural brush fencing or other measures may be installed to reduce windblown sand from being transported onto the parking lots and Great Highway south of Sloat Boulevard.
+2. Wind-Erosion Control Measures - Natural brush fencing, coarse sand, and/or other measures will be installed to reduce windblown sand from being transported onto the parking lots and the Great Highway south of Sloat Boulevard.

 Phase II (long-term; anticipated in 2021) would address public access, environmental protection and infrastructure needs in the context of erosion and climate-related sea level rise.
 The work would involve the implementation of coastal management strategies that include managed retreat, beach nourishment, and structural protection through adaptive management.
 The long-term plan proposes removal of existing coastal armoring and installation of a subsurface, low-profile structure that would protect vulnerable segments of critical wastewater infrastructure south of Sloat Boulevard.
 The design, environmental review, and permitting of Phase II are expected to take approximately 5 years to complete.